Portal about bathroom renovation. Useful tips

 Conclusion

-In this work, a clear analysis of the genus in the English language was made, which made it possible to draw the desired conclusions:
+In this work, a clear analysis of gender in the English language was carried out, which made it possible to draw the desired conclusions:

-)V singular the structure of the genus is manifested by personal opposition.
+)IN singular the structure of the clan is manifested by personal opposition.

-) At present, certain changes are taking place in the system of expression of the genus, reflecting the social restructuring of society.
+) Currently, certain changes are taking place in the system of gender expression, reflecting the social restructuring of society.

 Bibliography